 Currently, there is one company that is showing interest in mass producing Dr. Saad Saad’s detectable catheter.
-Read more: When a Child Swallows a Foreign Object – Advice by Dr. Saad Saad and Life Lessons from Dr. Saad Saad, Pediatric Surgeon
+Read more: Life Lessons from Dr. Saad Saad, Pediatric Surgeon

 Dr. Saad Saad’s second patented medical invention is an endoscope that has suction and irrigation capabilities to remedy the common occurrence of endoscopes becoming fogged-up by liquids in the body during the performance of various medical procedures.

 Dr. Saad Saad’s enhanced endoscope is so effective in solving the previous problem of endoscopes becoming fogged-up that it is currently in mass production and used by doctors throughout the world.

 Despite the fact that Dr. Saad Saad currently enjoys being retired from his career as a U.S. Board Certified pediatric surgeon, children continues to tug at his heartstrings and he therefore offers health advice to mothers with infants.